- What if we have students who graduate before the program becomes accredited?

 - How does our CACREP accreditation affect CAEP(The Council for Accreditation of Education Preparation)?

-CACREP policy states that students in a program seeking accreditation shall be considered graduates of a CACREP program if they receive their degree within one (1) academic year prior to when accreditation is conferred, and if the program can verify that the student completed the CACREP program requirements.
+Students in a program seeking accreditation shall be considered graduates of a CACREP program if they receive their degree within eighteen (18) months prior to when accreditation is conferred, and if the program can verify that the student completed the CACREP program requirements.
+Therefore, if a program is accredited in July of 2015, graduates of the program who have met the requirements of the program that was accredited would be considered CACREP graduates as long as they graduated between January 2014 and July 2015.

 CACREP strongly encourages programs to be honest and upfront with students about the timelines and where you are in the application process.